Sourabh25002/Sourabh25002/README.md

 * Built scalable backend systems using Node.js.
 * Integrated frontend and backend components to ensure seamless functionality.
 * Collaborated with design and product teams to translate requirements into technical solutions.
-* Reported directly to the Head of IT Development.

 # 💼 Projects that Define Me: